cursedclock/python-binance-async/README.rst

 ====================
-python_binance_async
+python_binance_x
 ====================
-A simple python wrapper for binance api that supports asynchronous requests using grequests.
+A Simple and fast api wrapper for binance exchange.